ACM SIGCOMM 2021 HACKATHON: P4 on Raspberry PI (P4Pi)

 It is highly recommended to use a webcam and a microphone, in order to collaborate with other participants.

 A Raspberry Pi 4 model B is highly recommended.
-Thanks to a grant from the Network Programming Initiative, we will be able to provide platforms to a few dozens of participants, limited by registration time and potential export bans (details to follow).
+Thanks to a grant from the Network Programming Initiative, we will be able to provide platforms to a few dozens of participants, limited by registration time and potential export bans (The deadline for requesting a Raspberry Pi platform has passed.
+If you have registered and requested a platform prior to August 5, 2021, then the device should arrive at your address in the next two weeks.).
 However, it is not mandatory to use have a Raspberry Pi in order to take part in the hackathon.

 A virtual machine image with all the necessary development tools and a pre-configured P4PI image (Raspbian OS with T4P4S and other utilities) will be provided to the participants.
 These will allow an easy use of the Raspberry Pi Imager and easy P4PI installation.